OmerNazir/Dremel-charger-reverse-engineering/README.md

-# Bosch Charger Reverse Engineering
+# Bosch/Dremel Charger Reverse Engineering

-This repository contains a reverse-engineered KiCad schematic of a Bosch Li-ion battery charger.
+This repository contains a reverse-engineered KiCad schematic of a Bosch/Dremel 3 Li-ion battery charger.

 ## Purpose